 How to Give Notice When You Move Out

 Sometimes you have to change apartments because of unexpected circumstances and need to give notice earlier than planned.
-In other cases, you just don’t know how to break the news to a landlord or management company.
+Other times, you just don’t know how to break the news to a landlord or management company.

 There’s a right way to give notice . . . and a wrong way.
-Follow these steps to learn how to properly give notice on your apartment so you can protect your deposit and your reputation and get a goof referral in the future.
+You want to leave with your deposit and reputation intact, not leave in a way that will lead to bad referrals from your landlord in the future.

 Know your lease

 Keep in mind that the notice usually must coincide with the rental period, which runs in 30-day cycles and usually (but not always) begins on the first day of the month.
-If you moved in on the 1st, you’ll need to give notice before the 1st, typically a month before you plan to move out.
-See what your lease says about how many days in advance you have to let management know.
+If you moved in on the 1st, you’ll need to give notice before the 1st of the month before you plan to move out.

-Hot Tip: Put the day you have to givev notice on your calendar with an alert, if possible.
+Tip: Put the day you need to give notice on your calendar with an alert.
 Missing this date could cost you money.

 Have a plan for where you’ll go